 Now my child is 19 months old and he is the healthiest and the strongest among my children.

-Through TEAR's partner Medair's Care Groups project, around 1,100 volunteers are currently active in educating families about better health practices.
+Through Tearfund's partner Medair's Care Groups project, around 1,100 volunteers are currently active in educating families about better health practices.
 Your support can make a huge difference - and save lives.

 With your support and Medair’s influence, the love of God is at work in the strengthening of local relationships based on acts of genuine care for each other.
 This means the next generation of Somalis stand to gain better health and experience hope and restoration.